COMPREHENSIVE EVERGLADES RESTORATION PLAN

 West Palm Beach, Florida 33406

-The South Florida Water Management District (SFWMD) initiated construction of the Picayune Strand Restoration project with the plugging of the Prairie Canal as part of the SFWMD Expedited Construction Plan.
-This effort also included the design for Merritt, Faka Union and Miller Pump Stations.
+The South Florida Water Management District (SFWMD) initiated construction of the Picayune Strand Restoration project by plugging the Prairie Canal as part of the SFWMD Expedited Construction Plan.
+This effort also included the design for Merritt, Faka Union, and Miller pump stations.
 The Project Partnership Agreement (PPA) was executed in August 2009.

 The U.S. Army Corps of Engineers (Corps) awarded the Merritt Pump Station and Road Removal construction contract in October 2009.
-Merritt Pump Station construction was completed in September 2014 and was transferred to SFWMD in June 2016.
+Pump station construction and road removal were completed in September 2014 and the facility was transferred to SFWMD in June 2016.

 The Corps awarded the Faka Union Pump Station and Road Removal construction contract in November 2010.
 Construction was completed in January 2016 and the facility was transferred to SFWMD in January 2018.

 The Corps awarded the Miller Pump Station construction contract in September 2013.
-Construction of Miller Pump Station was completed in May 2018 and is scheduled to be transferred in June 2019.
+Construction was completed in May 2018 and the facility was transferred to SFWMD in March 2020.

-Road Removal north of the tie-back levee is approximately 75% complete.
-The Miller Tram and Road Removal west of Miller Canal is under design with anticipated award in August 2019.
-The Stair Step Canal plugging is also underway with completion scheduled for June 2020.
+Road removal north of the tie-back levee is approximately 75% complete.
+The contract for Miller Tram and Road Removal west of Miller Canal was awarded in September 2019.
+The Stair Step Canal plugging is also underway.
+It would have been completed in May 2020 but, due to the COVID-19 pandemic, the work was suspended.
+Construction resumed in January 2021 and completion is expected in July 2021.

-When the Southwest Protection Feature is constructed, the Miller and Faka Union Canals can be plugged and full hydrologic restoration can be realized.
+After the Southwest Protection Features are constructed, the Miller and Faka Union canals can be plugged, and full hydrologic restoration can be realized.
+This is anticipated in 2025.